AElfProject/aelf-docs/docs/resources/whitepaper-2/ai-integration-points-in-the-aelf-ecosystem/developer-and-user-experience/index.md

 1. **Data Collection:** Gather a large dataset of smart contract codes, audit reports, and remediation cases.
 2. **Data Preprocessing:** Clean and format the data to ensure effective learning.
 3. **Model Fine-Tuning:** Train the large model on the preprocessed dataset to enhance its understanding and auditing capabilities.
-4. **Validation and Optimization:** Evaluate the model's performance using a validation set and make necessary optimizations.
+4. **Validation and Optimisation:** Evaluate the model's performance using a validation set and make necessary optimisations.
 5. **Model Deployment:** Deploy the fine-tuned model in the actual audit environment.

 This method can significantly enhance the model's performance in specific tasks but requires substantial computational resources and time.
 The fine-tuned model can more accurately identify complex vulnerabilities in smart contracts and provide targeted remediation suggestions.

-Ultimately, this model will be integrated into a smart contract auditing tool, enabling both aelf and dApp developers to utilize it for thorough audits prior to deploying their smart contracts on the aelf chain.
+Ultimately, this model will be integrated into a smart contract auditing tool, enabling both aelf and dApp developers to utilise it for thorough audits prior to deploying their smart contracts on the aelf chain.

 ## iii) Enhancing User and Developer Experience with AI-Powered Chatbots on aelf